FinNLP/synonyms/readme.md

 // returns the whole dictionary
 ```

-The key returned from synonyms denotes the type of the following synonyms; e.g., 'n' denotes that the following synonyms are nouns, 'v' denotes verbs, so on and so forth.
+The key returned from synonyms denotes the type of the synonyms that follow it.
+E.g., 'n' denotes that the following synonyms are nouns, 'v' denotes verbs, so on and so forth.

 ## Size